 BNG Trading Rules Explained: A Developer’s Guide

-Understanding the BNG trading rules is essential for developers to avoid delays, added costs, and rejected Biodiversity Gain Plans.
+Understanding the Biodiversity Net Gain (BNG) trading rules is essential for developers looking to avoid delays, unexpected costs and rejected Biodiversity Gain Plans.

 Why do BNG Trading Rules Matter?

-For developers, missing this step can mean:
+For developers, this can lead to:

-Lack of availability in your target location
+limited availability in your target location

-Reputational risk with planning authorities
+reputational risk with planning authorities

 What are the BNG trading rules?